Psychotherapy for Cancer

 The National Cancer Institute reports that 15 to 25 percent of cancer patients experience depression.
 Men and women are equally affected.
 Cancer calls into question our most fundamental assumptions that we are safe, healthy and in control of our lives.
 Thus, it is normal for feelings of vulnerability, depression and anxiety to accompany cancer.
 Group therapy, psychotherapy and counseling can improve one's ability to cope.
 To support successful medical treatment, psychotherapy helps patients develop positive emotional responses, and learn coping skills to address changes in lifestyle and relationships.

-Our integrative psychotherapists use various techniques like guided imagery, music therapy, hypnosis, meditation, cognitive restructuring and relaxation training to help patients develop a more positive response to their diagnosis and treatment.
+Our integrative psychotherapists use various techniques like guided imagery, hypnosis, meditation, cognitive restructuring and relaxation training to help patients develop a more positive response to their diagnosis and treatment.
 Guided imagery is a relaxation technique that combines sensory visualization and breath control to promote healing.
 Multiple studies indicate guided imagery decreases anxiety and depression, and it reduces pain and the side effects of chemotherapy.
 One recent study at the MD Anderson Cancer Center in Houston, Texas, showed that men with prostate cancer who spoke with psychologists, and learned deep breathing and guided-imagery showed better immune response after surgery than those who had not.
 Guided imagery can help patients feel more in control of their diagnosis and treatment.
 Studies have also shown hypnosis is effective in addressing pain and anxiety related to procedures in children with cancer, and in reducing pain, fatigue and sleep disturbances in patients generally.
 Cognitive-behavioral therapy, or talk therapy, has been shown to reduce pain, insomnia, and help with adjustment disorders and sexual side-effects of treatment.

 The transition between treatment and recovery is a particularly difficult time when one is no longer surrounded by the treatment team.
 Survivors find individual therapy especially beneficial during this transition, just as they are learning to adjust to permanent changes in their diets, habits and bodies.